materialdigital/workflow-store/docs/pages/user-guide/find-and-download.md

 ### Find and download workflows
 #### Using the website's UI
 - browse the inventory or use the search feature
-- select a workflow you are interested in. *Note that each workflow requires one of the workflow environments supported by the PMD: pyiron or simstack*
+- select a workflow you are interested in.
 - Click on download.
 You will recieve a zip-archive.
 Unpack it to your preferred destination.

 #### Using the API